ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 request.

 The client instance MAY include the `user` field as described in {{request-user}} to present new assertions or information about the end user.
+The AS SHOULD check that this presented user information is consistent with any user information previously presented by the client instance for this grant request.
 \[\[ [See issue #93](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/93) \]\]

 The client instance MUST NOT include the `client` section of the request, since the client